dzhng/llamaflow/README.md

 import { z } from 'zod'; // JSON prompt uses Zod for schema validation.

 const bulletPrompt = prompt.json({
-  initialMessage: 'Please rewrite this in a list of bullet points.',
-  formatMessage:
+  message:
-    'Respond as a JSON array, where each element in the array is one bullet point.
+    'Please rewrite this in a list of bullet points.
+Respond as a JSON array, where each element in the array is one bullet point.
 Keep each bullet point to be 200 characters max.
 For example: ["bullet point 1", "bullet point 2"]',
   schema: z.array(z.string().max(200)),
 });
 ```